seknox/trasa/CONTRIBUTING.md

     Since you will be running trasa locally, you should turn off the autocert.

 - Restart the server binary
+- Add an entry in hostfile pointing app.trasa to 127.0.0.1 `echo "127.0.0.1 app.trasa" >> /etc/hosts`
-- Open TRASA dashboard at https://localhost
+- Open TRASA dashboard at https://app.trasa

 > Go through the [wiki](https://github.com/seknox/trasa/wiki) to get overview of codebase.